コンテンツにスキップ

 File.10 Ofuroso

-"Because it is heated with 100% firewood, the water is very soft and good for the skin, warming you from the inside out," says Takatsuyu, a public bathhouse that was loved by locals for many years and is located just a two-minute walk from Takatsu Station on the Tokyu Denentoshi Line.
-Kawasaki Frontale also supported the bathhouse with their slogan "Come to the bathhouse with us," but it closed down in 2015, much to everyone's regret.
+"Because the water is heated using 100% firewood, it's very soft and gentle on the skin, warming you from the inside out," says Takatsuyu, a public bathhouse that was loved by locals for many years and is located just a two-minute walk from Takatsu Station on the Tokyu Denentoshi Line.
+Kawasaki Frontale also supported the bathhouse with their slogan, "Let's join the bathhouse together," but it closed in 2015, much to the regret of many.

-The space is now a shared office and gallery for artists, named "Ofuroso" (a Japanese bathhouse), making the most of the original building.
+The space is now a shared office and gallery for artists, named "Ofuro-so" and making the most of the original building.

-I heard the rumor so I'm heading in for a bit!
-No, I'm off now.
+I heard a rumor so I'm heading in for a bit!
+No, I'm on my way.

 Oh!
 The words "Takatsuyu" are still there.
-Actually, my husband and children were taken care of at Takatsuyu a long time ago when our house was under construction and we couldn't use the bath.
-Now that I think about it, I regret that I should have taken a bath at that time.
-I would have been embarrassed if I had met the neighbors.
+Actually, a long time ago, when our house was under construction and we couldn't use the bath, my husband and children came to take care of it.
+Looking back, I regret not having taken a bath at that time.
+I thought it would be embarrassing if I bumped into the neighbors.
 Haha.

 Now, if you go through the women's bath, you will find the artists' studios.

-Contemporary decorator Kohei Kyomori, artist Yutaokuda, and flower artist Takashi Shirakawa are active in the changing area.
-In the bathtub space, there are three creators working on music, dyeing, and more.
+Contemporary decorator Kohei Kyomori, artist Yutaokuda, and flower artist Takashi Shirakawa are active in the changing room.
+In the bathtub space, there are also three creators working on music, dyeing, and other projects.

-Kyomori's work, with its eye-catching colorful graphics, has a Western nuance to it while still featuring striking Japanese motifs.
-He says that his two years studying abroad in Italy gave him the opportunity to think about his identity as a Japanese person, and at the same time, eliminating prejudice and discrimination between ethnic groups through art became a major theme in his work.
+Kyomori's eye-catching, colorful graphics feature striking Japanese motifs, while also conveying a Western nuance.
+He says that his two years studying in Italy gave him the opportunity to reflect on his identity as a Japanese person, and at the same time, a major theme in his work was the elimination of ethnic prejudice and discrimination through art.

 On the other hand, yutaokuda is known for his detailed monochrome expressions.